 In this popular class, students will learn about cardinal directions, how to orient using landmarks, and how to use a compass to navigate.
-After an indoor introduction, students will head outside to navigate Shaw Nature Reserve's compass course while solving secret messages!
-Capacity: 25 students; Length of program: 120 minutes; Fee: \$5 per student
+After an indoor introduction, students will head outside to navigate Shaw Nature Reserve's compass course while completing group challenges!
+Capacity: 25 students; Length of program: 90 minutes; Fee: \$5 per student